peterbourgon/ff/README.md

 )
 ```

-Here, flags are first set from the provided command-line arguments, from env
+Here, flags are set from the provided command-line arguments, from env vars
-vars beginning with `MY_PROGRAM`, and, if the user specifies a config file, from
+beginning with `MY_PROGRAM`, and, if the user specifies a config file, from
 values in that file, as parsed by [ff.PlainParser][plainparser].

 [plainparser]: https://pkg.go.dev/github.com/peterbourgon/ff/v4#PlainParser